The ‘Needs to Know’

 20. Go through the gate into the church yard.
 There’s a notice where to get the key from if you fancy a look inside the church.
 This is Coombe Hill & a great place to sit is on the wall on the left for a fantastic view over Earls Barton & Wellingborough & back down to the Nene valley.

 Now for the spooky bit – go round the church on the left side & have a look down that crypt…oooer & wouldn’t want to be here after dark!!!!
 Follow the path round to the back of the church & spot the two bars in the wall

 Climb over & keep right up to the gap in the hedge.
 Go through & keep straight on until you rejoin the road.
 At this point you have a choice…

-The other option is simply to turn left down the hill & at the t-junction turn right & follow the road up the hill back into Castle Ashby passing The Falcon, which we’re delighted will be reopening in 2020
+The other option is simply to turn left down the hill on the road.
+At the t-junction turn right & follow the road up the hill back into Castle Ashby passing The Falcon

 Then it’s round the bend & back to where you left the car, passing the shopping village on the left.

-So….The Westie & ourselves hope you enjoyed one of our favourite walks.
-As we said, do try it at different times of the year as you’ll see something different every time.
-We had a great day & at the end headed round the corner to the gardens & The Walled Garden Tea Room They do fantastic hearty soups (the best is the white onion) – this time we had gorgeous carrot soup, plus a few more treats for The Westie
+So….we hope you enjoyed one of our favourite walks.
+As we said, do try it at different times of the year as you’ll see something different every time

 Updated post….here’s a drawing by local artist Jean Edwards of the view of Whiston Church.
 Love it Jean…thanks